JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 The minimum and maximum frequencies can be specified along with the frequency increment.
 An effective medium theory calculation will be performed for each scenario at every frequency between the minimum and maxmimum frequencies at the interval specified.

 By default the calculation uses moles of unit cells to calculation the molar absorption coefficient.
-This can be altered using the the 'Molar definition' pull down menu.
+This can be altered using the the *Molar definition* pull down menu.
 Options include *Unit cells*, *Atoms* and *Molecules*.
 In the case of *Molecules* it is necessary to supply the number of atoms in a formula unit of the compound in the *Number of atoms per molecule* text box.

 The title of the plot can be supplied by entering it into the *Plot title* text box and the frequency units used for the plot can also be changed from *wavenumber* to *THz*.